Luke Mitchell trial - Untested samples? FOI response

 "One thing I think people find almost unbelievable, when I tell them this, is the vast majority of the male DNA from semen or sperm heads came back 'no reportable result'...and that's why we wanted to get some of these items re-tested.
 It seems unusual that there are so many tests that turned up nothing."

-The spokesperson for Luke Mitchell's campaign goes on to say that 10 semen deposits found on Jodi's body were only tested as far as identifying the sample as semen.
+The spokesperson for Luke Mitchell's campaign goes on to say that 10 semen deposits found on Jodi's body were only tested as far as identifying the samples as semen.
 She claims they were not tested any further for DNA or to find out who the owner was (sometimes known as individualisation).

 "There was a file that was marked 'not on main inventory', 'forensics, not on main inventory'...just so people understand, when items are collected, they are given a unique reference number so they can be followed through the entire investigation and through to trial and appeal if necessary.
 In this file, not one of the samples in there had a reference number.
 Not one.
 And we found samples in there that basically, the defence knew nothing about."